 The Areas Come to Life

-The primary shop area is referred to as the “cave” because, when we first saw it, our flashlight could not see one end from the other.
+The primary shop area was referred to as the “cave” because, when we first saw it, our flashlight could not see one end from the other.
 The original plan was to put the machine shop, woodworking shop and classroom in it.
 When Gene joined and brought the railroad, a model shop was added.
 The cave had to be wired and lighted and walls built for the shops, which took nearly a year to complete.
-As with most “geek” groups, changes are constantly occurring so it can never be really be considered complete.
+As with most “geek” groups, changes were constantly occurring so it could never be really be considered complete.

 The wiring was a team effort.
 Rich bought a Ramset and put up most of the junction boxes, Michelle and Warren ran conduit and wire and connected everything and Dan was the lighting guru.
 Over 60 four foot florescent lights were found on Craigs list.
 Dan went through them, consolidated parts to make working fixtures and hung them in the cave and common areas.

 The first area to actually become fully usable was the machine shop.
 In January 2012, we got some power on the cave East Wall so that the mill and lathe could be used.
 It took several more weeks before they were leveled and set up to go.
 The major equipment in it are a lathe, CNC mill, bandsaw, and drill press.
 Between Rich and Warren, there were numerous small tools as well.
 Vic donated a good amount of material (steel, aluminum, and brass) to the shop.